crotwell/TauP/src/doc/sphinx/source/tools.rst

 Tab Completion
 --------------

 New with version 3.0 is tab completion for bash and zsh.
-Sourcing :code:`taup_completion`, included in the distribution, will provide hints for the shell when hitting the tab key.
+Sourcing the output of :code:`taup generate-completion` will provide hints for the shell when hitting the tab key for bash or zsh.
+You can enable it with running this command:

+:code:`source <(taup generate-completion)`

+Adding this to your .bash_profile or .zshrc will enable it for future logins.

+Once sourced, you will be able to get hints or completion for most arguments within TauP.
 For example typing:

 :code:`taup time -`